NBISweden/knowledgetransfercrashcourses/GitCrashCourse/README.md

 These will require that you have a Bitbucket user account.

-1. Create a fork of the present repository (i.e., https://github.com/NBISweden/knowledgetransfercrashcourses.git).
+1. Create a fork of the present repository (i.e., on the web page https://github.com/NBISweden/knowledgetransfercrashcourses.git).
 Verify that the address of forked the repository and the original repository are different.
 2. Clone a git working directory (_gwd_) from your *fork* of the present repository.
 Can you see it?
-3. `cd` into the _gwd_ and open the file `README.md` in a text editor (e.g., atom).
+3. `cd` into the _gwd_ and then into the _GitCrashCourse_ folder.
+Open the file `README.md` in a text editor(e.g., atom or sublime).
 Change the title from
-_# A crash course to `git`_
+_# Git Crash Course_
 to
-_# My crash course to `git`_
+_# My Git Crash Course_
 Commit the changes to git with an appropriate message, and push them to the forked repository.
-Update the fork webpage in your browser.
+Update the *fork* webpage in your browser.
 Can you see the changes?
 3. Create a branch called "_MyBranch_".
-Use a text-editor to create a file `myfile` and add some content.
-Add the file to `git` commit and push it.
+Use a text-editor to create a file `myfile` and add some text content.
+Add the file to `git`, commit and push it.
 Update the fork page in the browser.
 Can you se the file?
-5. You will need the forked repository in the exercises of the other crash courses.
+5. You will need the forked repository in the exercises of some of the other crash courses.
 When you have completed them, you can delete the fork.